2dv611/syllabus/resources/lectures/04_deploying_and_releasing_applications/slides.md

 * update the application without destroying the application’s state
 * rollback if somethings go wrong
 * monitoring the application
-* log problems from previous deployments, and their solutions
+* log problems from previous deployments and their solutions

 --